IN THE NAME OF ALLAH THE MOST BENEFICENT AND MERCIFUL

 -A husband should not cast aspersions on the chastity of his wife on false grounds, nor do anything to harass and ill-treat his wife.

-- The chastisement of a wife is only allowed as a last resort, in any one of four cases:
+- Chastisement (within boundaries of law applicable to relevant jurisdictions) of a wife is only allowed as a last resort, in any one of four cases:

 2. When she refuses his call without any permitted excuse.